 The euro zone economy slipped deeper into recession than expected in the last quarter of 2012, contracting 0.6 percent compared to a forecast of 0.4 percent.
-Germany, France and Italy - the region's three largest economies - all performed worse than predicted.
+Germany, France and Italy -- the region’s three largest economies -- all performed worse than forecast.

 “This is not good news.
 It shows a need for fairly relaxed monetary policy for some time to come and it increases the risk on the peripherals,” said Elisabeth Afseth, analyst at Investec in London.

-Weak growth has the double-pronged effect of hampering the economies on the euro zone's fringes as they struggle to escape their large debt burdens, while keeping 'core' German yields low in anticipation of lower European Central Bank interest rates.
+Weak growth has the double-pronged effect of hampering the weaker economies on the euro zone’s fringes as they look to escape their large debt burdens, and keeping ‘core’ German yields low in anticipation of a low ECB interest rate.

 Italian yields rose 3 basis points on the day to 4.42 percent while the Spanish equivalent nudged 2.5 basis points higher to 5.23 percent.